Crafter.ai - AI Agents Platform

 The adoption of virtual assistants powered by generative AI has unlocked a wide range of practical applications in customer service, going well beyond simply answering frequently asked questions.
 Key use cases include:

-• generative AI also excels in lead generation and sales support, proactively interacting with website visitors, understanding their needs, recommending products in a personalized way and even assisting in filling out the cart;
+• Lead generation and sales support, proactively interacting with website visitors, understanding their needs, recommending products in a personalized way and even assisting in filling out the cart

-• finally, these assistants are increasingly used for customer onboarding and training, guiding new users to discover the features of a product or service and providing immediate answers to their initial doubts, thus ensuring faster and more effective adoption.
+• Customer onboarding and training, guiding new users to discover the features of a product or service and providing immediate answers to their initial doubts, thus ensuring faster and more effective adoption

 Implementing a customer service virtual assistant powered by generative AI requires a strategic, phased approach to maximize effectiveness and return on investment.